 Oh!
 Don’t forget that there’s also some spending involved with the regular models as you’ll have to buy new batteries once the current ones get depleted to keep your unit running.

 And whenever you lose power in a solar power unit, you can rest assured that all your data remains intact.
-This is unlike in the battery powered models where the memory gets erased when changing the batteries.
+This is unlike in the battery-powered models, where the memory gets erased when changing the batteries.

-The solar powered unit has a few downsides though;
+The solar-powered unit has a few downsides, though;

-So, should you choose a solar powered unit over the regular model?
+So, should you choose a solar-powered unit over the regular model?

-But before you get the solar powered system, ask yourself if the location you plan to set it in receives sufficient sunlight and if it’ll meet your weather station needs.
+But before you get the solar-powered system, ask yourself if the location you plan to set it in receives sufficient sunlight and if it’ll meet your weather station needs.

-In other words, the maintenance cost of your regular weather station is high as you’ll always have to spend year in year out to keep your unit functioning.
+Every time you need to change the batteries of a regular weather station, you’ll have to incur some expenses (in terms of a new battery pack).
+In other words, the maintenance cost of your regular weather station is high as you’ll always have to spend a year in year out to keep your unit functioning.

-And as we said earlier, these stations also come with super capacitors and internal batteries which act as a backup power source at night or when there’s no sunlight.
+However, when it comes to the solar-powered weather station, it entirely relies on the FREE solar power to operate, significantly reducing its maintenance cost.
+And as we said earlier, these stations also come with supercapacitors and internal batteries, which act as a backup power source at night or when there’s no sunlight.

 For this system to give you optimal performance and meet your weather observation needs, you just need to set it in a region that receives 4-6 hours of daylight a day, year-round.
-You should also ensure you set in such a way that its solar panels enjoy maximum sunlight exposure.
+You should also ensure you place it in such a way that its solar panels enjoy maximum sunlight exposure.

-For a great solar powered station that delivers you years of excellent service, consider the 3 models we’ve discussed above.
+For a great solar-powered station that delivers you years of excellent service, consider the 3 models we’ve discussed above.